cryptomator/cryptomator.github.io/content/blog/2022-11-30-congratulations-boxcryptor-dropbox.en.md

 ## What does this mean for Dropbox users?

-It's probably too early to tell but Dropbox plans to offer end-to-end encryption to its to business users only.
+It's probably too early to tell but Dropbox plans to offer end-to-end encryption to its business users only.
 We are happy to see that Dropbox is taking end-to-end encryption seriously.

 Cryptomator works very well with Dropbox and for now, [encrypting your Dropbox](/encrypt-dropbox/) with Cryptomator is the best option.